 In order to conform to the carefully crafted Bandstand image, Dick Clark, the show's gifted producer and host, did not permit aerials, lifts, dips, partnered charlestons, or jazz moves.
 Also, the tight confines of the studio's hard concrete floor, obstructed by bulky moving TV cameras, and criss-crossed with thick video cables, was hardly condusive to any kind of flash dancing.
 The kids tended naturally to dance in small slots.
 Even the rare really good dancers that came to Bandstand could only display a small fraction of their chops.
 But since the Bandstand dancers were the primary dance models for '50s America teens, you can understand how the vast repertoire of early Lindy Hop (on the TV, at least) now achieved its ultimate simplification for mass consumption.

 Numerous teen viewers added their own playful genius to the TV basics, developing entirely new repertoires of moves.
 After all, rock'n'roll has a distinct feel; one would expect new moves and stylings.
 In the Carolinas, for example, huge groups of '50s teens had independently taken a dance they called JITTERBUG (unique in style, and eventually re-named CAROLINA SHAG) to incredible heights of sophistication.
 That didn't happen on Bandstand in the '50s.
 Since Dick Clark did not allow his regulars to perform professionally, they received little encouragement to develop as dancers.
-In fact, many of the best regulars NEVER practiced on their own.
+In fact, according to our nterviews with old-timers, many of the best regulars NEVER practiced on their own.

 But, this isn't the whole story.
 Watch the flicks Don't Knock The Rock

 and Rock Around The Clock.
 In addition to smokin' performances

 by Bill Haley's Comets, you will see Dean Collins' style LINDY HOP